To help people and dogs have the best most fulfilling relationship with each other that they can possibly have!

 The success of this program lead to more people wanting their dogs to participate in it.
 Mindy got to a point where she had a wait list.
 Being Co-Founder of the Colorado Dog Trainers Network, Mindy encouraged other trainers to offer the program, but to no avail so she decided to find a partner and expand.
 In Nov of 2010 she partnered up with Wag & Train in hopes of expanding her Day Training Program.
 She chose Wag & Train because the owner was a friend and mentor to her, she had a seemingly successful dog business, and she held a Victoria Stilwell Facility License which would enable all trainers who worked for us to be Certified Trainers.
 At that time, Noble Beast Pet Services merged into Wag & Train.
 The Day Training program expanded to 3 other locations, a group of trainers were hired and certified, and between the two owners the company grew.
 Soon after partnering with Wag & Train, Mindy realized that many of the core values between herself and the owner of Wag & Trainer differed, so the merge with Wag & Train and Noble Beast was short lived.
 Mindy went back to being Noble Beast, but not Noble Beast Pet Services.
 She realized that she wanted DOG TRAINING to be her sole focus so renamed the company Noble Beast Dog Training and gave it a facelift, which included a new logo with her Noble Beast Mascot Peyton

 Upon the re-opening of Noble Beast Dog Training in October of 2011, she had retained all but one of the trainers from the Wag & Train merger, expanded her Training Location to 7 locations, and developed a solid strategic plan with a goal of making Noble Beast Dog Training the most well-known dog training companies in Colorado.
 In this she grew her small business and had a team of 49 people on her team.
-In this she trained and developed quite a few trainers, giving them the guidance and experience needed to coach and train people and dogs using scientific and humane training methods.
+In this she trained and developed trainers, giving them the guidance and experience needed to coach and train people and dogs using scientific and humane training methods.
 Although many of those trainers have move on from Noble Beast Dog Training, Mindy prides herself in knowing that through the growth and development of so many trainers, many more dogs are being humanely trained than would have been if she had not expanded her company.

 Noble Beast Dog Training & Education Center